LLNL/Umpire/docs/sphinx/tutorial/operations.rst

 ------

 Setting a whole block of memory to a value (like 0) is a common operation, that most people know as a memset.
-Umpire provides a memset implementation that can be applied to any allocation, regardless of where it came from:
+Umpire provides a :func:`umpire::ResourceManager::memset` implementation that can be applied to any allocation, regardless of where it came from:

 .. literalinclude:: ../../../examples/tutorial/tut_memset.cpp
                     :lines: 22